agordillo/RecQuiz/README.md

 # Installation and documentation

-Download the application from GitHub and execute 'npm start' to start it.
+Download the application from GitHub and execute 'npm install' and then 'npm start' to start it.
 More available commands can be found at the [RESCORM wiki](https://github.com/agordillo/RESCORM/wiki).